turf00/jbook/docs/coding/jvm/jvm-troubleshooting.md

 kill -3 <pid>
 ```

+The output for `kill -3` goes to the stdout for the app in question, therefore do not expect it to be output at the shell where you execute the command.

 Or using jcmd

 ```bash
 jcmd <pid> Thread.print
 ```

+jcmd will output to the shell where you execute the command and can be piped to a file.

 In Java 11+ the dump also includes how long the thread has been running as well as the CPU time for the thread.
 Example